GoogleCloudPlatform/solution-acceleration-toolkit/examples/tfengine/README.md

   run services and assumes that core security, compliance and folder structure has already been seti up by other configs.

+- [./resources_only.hcl](./resources_only.hcl): This example shows how you can attach resources to an existing project without creating one.

 The [generated/](./generated) directory shows the output of each example.